encarsia/gpt/README.md

 ### HOW DO I GET RID OF THIS?

  * Lucky you asked.
 If you installed the application via `setup.py`, run `python setup.py uninstall --user` or `python setup.py uninstall` (with superuserpowers) to undo the installation.
 This will remove the Python package and any desktop files.
+If not just delete the downloaded and extracted archive or the cloned repository.

 ### HOW DO I USE IT?

-* execute `run.py`, this will load the default application window with media preview
+* execute `run.py` from a terminal or application starter, this will load the default application window with media preview
 * these commandline options are available (run `run.py --help`:

 ```txt